 These test results are very concerning because they indicate that the fix proposed by VW is either not working or is having a detrimental impact on the performance of some of the affected cars.
 Furthermore, little is known about the long-term impacts of removing the defeat device on the vehicles and the durability of the emissions control systems that should now be working in the real world.
 This is why BEUC has called on the German testing agency who approved the fix, but also their national counterparts, to urgently re-examine the solutions to repair the affected cars and that they publish these results.

 Across Europe, BEUC member organisations have been following the VW scandal closely, providing advice to consumers and calling on the automaker to put in place measures that would restore trust in the company.
 Four of our members, in countries where such legal procedures exist, have brought groups actions to court to claim compensation for affected consumers.
 Below we give an overview of our members activities:

 Test Achats/Test Aankoop launched its judicial action on 15 June 2016.
 Affected consumers can subscribe via the organisation’s website.
 The counter is currently at 11,000 consumers.
 In December 2017, a Brussels judge ruled the case admissible to proceed.

-In Italy, Altroconsumo is defending more than 28,000 affected car owners in court.
+In Italy, Altroconsumo is defending more than 22,000 affected car owners in court.
 The court case of Altroconsumo is bolstered by their test of an Audi Q5 after the removal of the defeat device revealed that NOx emissions were 25% higher than legal limits allow.
 The case has been ruled admissible in May 2017.
 The first hearing will take place in June 2018.

 Italy is so far the only European country where a public body fined Volkswagen for using unfair commercial practices and misconduct in the Dieselgate scandal.

 The Lithuanian consumer group will sue VW in a German court in order to obtain compensation for consumers.
 Affected car owners in Lithuania can register their claim on the platform myRight.